Cross-cultural communication: Cross-cultural communication in the workplace

 Corporations have grown into new countries, regions, and continents around the world, which has caused people of various cultures to move and learn to adapt to their environment.
 This has led to cross-cultural communication becoming more important in the work environment.
-From nonverbal to spoken communication, it is critical for a company or organizations performance.
+From nonverbal to spoken communication, it is critical for a company or organization's performance.
 The entire company or organization will face drastic hardships when their communication is restricted.
 Over the past few decades, many Western corporations have expanded into Sub-Saharan Africa.
-James Baba Abugre conducted a study on western expatriates who have moved to work in Ghana.
-Abugre interviewed both the expatriates and Ghanaians, and found that cultural competence is essential to working with others of different cultures in order to avoid conflict between the Western and Eastern cultural norms.
+James Baba Abugre conducted a study on Western expatriates who have moved to work in Ghana.
+Abugre interviewed both the expatriates and Ghanaians, and found that cultural competence is essential to working with others of different cultures in order to avoid conflict between Western and Eastern cultural norms.
 It is important that workers understand both verbal and non-verbal communication styles.
 Expatriates who move to work in a culture that is not their own should be prepared, be properly trained, and have access to educational resources to help them succeed and to appreciate the culture they have moved into, in order to navigate it effectively.
 Abugre's main finding is that cultural competency is important to cross-cultural communication.
 Paula Caligiuri has proposed training of international workers in cultural agility techniques as a way to improve such communication.

+In many workplaces, cross-cultural communication skills are developed through training programs that help people practice communicating with others from a different cultural background.
+An example of this is a study by Rosen et al., where participants practiced communication through simulated interactions with people from other cultures.
+In the study participants worked with trained people pretending to be patients from different cultural backgrounds, which helped them practice real communication encounters in a controlled place.
+This helped them learn how to adjust their communication based on the different cultural expectations and behaviors.
+This study found that many of them felt confident and more prepared to communicate with people from different cultural backgrounds after this activity.
+Research indicates that practicing real-life scenarios can improve cross-cultural communication skills and bring awareness to cultural differences in a professional setting.
+The training helps people improve how they respond and communicate with people from other cultural backgrounds, which helps them adjust their communication style depending on the culture.
+Having practice and receiving feedback can help reduce misunderstandings and strengthen communication in their settings.